-The yeast should be at room temperature for the bread machine as this yields the best results because of the quick knead and rise times used.
+The yeast should be at room temperature for the bread machine (affiliate link) as this yields the best results because of the quick knead and rise times used.
 I load my machine starting with the liquid, yeast and sugar (in this case honey) first so the yeast can proof while I’m measuring the other dry ingredients.
 If the yeast is not bubbling and foaming during this step, the yeast is bad and the dough will not rise.
 This is the easiest way to test the yeast before baking to know that you will get a proper rise.

 Don’t press the muffins down as they cook, this will remove the air we created during the second rise yielding a dense muffin with fewer nooks and crannies.

 Looking for more Bread Recipes?
 Check these out: